-We've already covered five of our 10 Great Reasons of why it's absolutely worthwhile to visit Namibia in the rainy season in our previous blog post.
-If you've missed it, click here to read it now.
+Namibia has much to offer during the rainy season, between January and April.
+We already covered five of our '10 GREAT REASONS' of why it's absolutely worthwhile to visit Namibia in the rainy season in our previous blog post.
+If you've missed it, you're welcome to click here and read it now.

-But there are five more spectacular sightings you'll only experience after the rains have come ... here they are:
+Now we've got five more spectacular sightings that you'll only experience after the rains have come ... here they are:

 6. The Cutest Baby Animals

-Hence this is the best - and only time - for us visitors to spot & photograph tiny lambs, calves, foals and pups of springbok, wildebeest, zebra, jackals, squirrels, Bat-eared foxes (photo above) and many more.
-This is very special, so don't miss this opportunity!
+Hence this is the best - and only time - for us visitors to spot and photograph tiny lambs, calves, foals and pups of springbok, wildebeest, zebra, jackals, squirrels, Bat-eared foxes (photo above) and many more.
+This is verrrrry special, so don't miss this opportunity!

 7. Visiting Migratory Birds